horohoro-Git/PenguinRestaurant/README.md

-07/05 Fix the issue where previous values are not properly cleared when reverting in the placement system 07/06 Fixed bugs occurring during path recalculation caused by furniture rearrangement 07/08 Fixed issues occurring during food competition between customers and enemies at tables

-07/09 Fixed an issue where characters at the edge of the screen were culled incorrectly in a 9:16 aspect ratio environment

-07/10 Adjusted the UI transparency and height for order status, and added installed doors to the furniture list to allow repositioning
+07/05 Fix the issue where previous values are not properly cleared when reverting in the placement system 07/06 Fixed bugs occurring during path recalculation caused by furniture rearrangement 07/08 Fixed issues occurring during food competition between customers and enemies at tables 07/09 Fixed an issue where characters at the edge of the screen were culled incorrectly in a 9:16 aspect ratio environment 07/10 Adjusted the UI transparency and height for order status, and added installed doors to the furniture list to allow repositioning
+07/13 Added controller to allow doors to be moved to different walls, and updated guest interactions to work correctly after door relocation